dkidanu1/good2go_shop/README.md

 ## Credit

 The store was modeled after the Too Good to Go brand, which is a sustainability website.
+The code was modled after the Boutique Ado site and the Stiley sites.
+Tutorials were utilized for adding elements such as blog, map and review.

 **This is for educational use.**